-The exterior might not say that, and it will look like a totally different vehicle.
+The exterior might not say that, and it looks like a totally different vehicle.
 The interiors are where there is a lot of similarity.
 This SUV is under 4 metres too.
 There are more features on offer too.
 The engines available are the 1.2-litre petrol with a five-speed manual and a 1.5-litre diesel with a six-speed manual.
-The Honda WRV offers a lot more features this time around.
+The Honda WRV offers a lot more features.
 In terms of space it is the same like the Jazz.
 There is no differentiating factor there.
 Should you consider buying this new compact SUV?
 Or look at something else?

 Also Read: Upcoming Honda Cars in India